Pilot Fishing Program Closed Until Further Notice

 Entrance to Pecos National Historical Park is $3.00 for individuals 16 years of age and older.

-For those who will visit frequently, or local citizens, there is a Pecos National Historical Park entry pass that costs $10.00 annually.
+For those who will visit frequently, or local citizens, there is a Pecos National Historical Park entry pass that costs $10.00 annually (see below).

 And don't forget about the nine days in 2014 when all 401 national parks invite visitors in for no charge.
-The remaining fee-free days are:
+The remaining fee-free day is:

 Special Use Permit Applications-